DeveloperCielo/developercielo.github.io/_i18n/en/_posts/2000-01-01-checkout-cielo.md

 2. A suitable **timeout** must be defined in the HTTP requests with Cielo; we recommend 30 seconds.

 3. The Root certificate of the certifying entity (CA) of our Web Service must be registered in the Truststore to be used.
 Because our certifier is widely accepted in the market, it is likely that it is already registered in the Truststore of the operating system itself.
-See the section [Certificado Extended Validation](#certificado-extended-validation) for more information.
+See the section [Extended Validation Certificate](#extended-validation-certificate) for more information.

 4. The Checkout works efficiently only in supported browsers: